Winter is a magical time in Yellowstone, when the world has turned white and the darker animals are easier to find but not so easy to photograph.

 More information on Yellowstone in the Winter:

-Maximum 3 people on each tour
+Maximum 3 people in each workshop

 We ask that you refrain from smoking or wearing scents of any kind on the day of the tour, for the comfort of those, including your tour guide, who might have allergies.